yext/answers-search-ui/README.md

 Pluralization makes it possible to select the plural form of a translation depending on a qualifying count.
 Different languages have different plural rules, which is the method of selecting a plural form based on a count.
 An optional third parameter 'count' and an optional fourth parameter 'locale' may be used for pluralization.
+The locale parameter determines the possible plural forms and the plural rules used.
 If locale is not defined but the first parameter is an object containing pluralizations, the locale supplied in the ANSWERS.init() will be used.
 For more information on plural forms, see this [doc](https://developer.mozilla.org/en-US/docs/Mozilla/Localization/Localization_and_Plurals):